Why Book Direct

 Ballynahinch Castle Hotel is also now a member of Relais & Chateaux, the prestigious luxury brand, all about authenticity and excellence - in food, experience and culture.

 Ballynahinch has seen many changes since the days of 'The Ferocious O'Flahertys' over 700 years ago.
 It has been home to many great and generous people.
 It has seen hardship, and it has seen great opulence and lavish parties.
-But, no matter what was placed in front of it, it has lived on, survived and thrived.
+But no matter what was placed in front of it, it has lived on, survived and thrived.